buidl-labs/zcash_service_status_dashboard/README.md

 Now, run the command `python3 driver_exchanges_health_check.py` in order to run the script for all the health checks on exchanges.

-Install NGINX and apply HTTPS using Let'sEncrypt.
+Install NGINX and apply SSL using Let'sEncrypt.

+Note: This readme will be further updated with 'why' section and some FAQs.
+Please feel free to open any issue and provide us your valuable feedback.